-Fans must’ve flocked into the Target Center to watch the home team go toe-to-toe against one of the strongest units in the league.
-However, they were surprisingly treated with a street fight exhibition in the second quarter.
-One fan in particular was even made part of that brawl between Isaiah Stewart, Donte DiVincenzo, and more.
+Fans must have flocked into the Target Center to watch the home team, the Minnesota Timberwolves, go toe-to-toe against one of the strongest units in the league, the Detroit Pistons.
+However, they were treated to a street fight in the second quarter.

 Advertisement

-A total of seven people were ejected after the dust settled, marking it as the most ejections in a single game since the infamous Malice at the Palace, which also featured the Pistons.
+It seems like one fan even became a part of the brawl between Isaiah Stewart, Donte DiVincenzo, and others.
+A total of seven people were ejected after the dust settled.
+Yes, it was a record for the most ejections in a single game since the infamous Malice at the Palace in 2004, which also featured the Pistons, with the Indiana Pacers being the other party.

-However, when DiVincenzo stepped in to seemingly cool things down, he only made it worse as Holland pushed him.
+However, when DiVincenzo stepped in to seemingly cool things down, he ended up making it worse as Holland pushed him.
 Within seconds, all 10 players were a part of that brawl.
-Coaches from both sides also joined in, but not to separate the players, as they were seen arguing among themselves as well.
+Coaches from both sides also joined in, but not to separate the players.

 A fight breaks out between the Pistons and Timberwolves